yuuxiaoqing/projects-masterlist/index.md

 # Xiao Qing's project Masterlist

 ## Welcome to my masterlist of coding and 3D design projects.
-I am Xiao Qing and I am a first year CS major currently in university.
+I am Xiao Qing and I am a second year CS major currently in university.
 I like coding because I like to create cool and helpful programs.
 I really like to build stuff too.

 ## Currently learning